mattermost/mattermost-handbook/README.md

 That begins the cycle of feedback and iteration.
 While not all feedback will result in an update to the handbook, we definitely want to hear everyone's opinion.

+## Updating this handbook

+Learn how to update this handbook through GitHub](https://handbook.com/company/how-to-guides-for-staff/how-to-update-handbook).